Last Updated on May 30, 2020 by Scientech Easy

 XPath axes in selenium are methods to identify those dynamic elements which are not possible to find by normal XPath method such as ID, Classname, Name, etc.

 Axes are so named because they tell about the axis on which elements are lying relative to an element.
+Dynamic web elements are those elements on the webpage whose attributes dynamically change on refresh or any other operations.

-The commonly useful XPath axes methods used in Selenium WebDriver are child, parent, ancestor, sibling, preceding, self, etc. XPath axes help to find elements based on the element’s relationship with another element in a document.
-We will learn on all methods of XPath axes with lots of examples in the next tutorial.
+XPath axes help to find elements based on the element’s relationship with another element in a document.
+We will learn all methods of XPath axes with examples in the next tutorial.

-How to handle Complex and Dynamic Elements in Selenium using XPath?
+How to Handle Complex and Dynamic Elements in Selenium using XPath?

 Basic XPath

-Let’s find XPath of different elements on facebook for practice.
-Open the facebook page https://www.facebook.com and find the XPath of email and password elements.
-We hope that you know the technique of finding XPath in chrome browser.
-If not, go to below link first to learn:
+Open the Facebook page https://www.facebook.com and find the XPath of email and password elements.
+Hope that you know the technique of finding XPath in the Chrome browser.

 1. Right-click on email box and go to inspect option.
 Now press ctrl+F. Write XPath by following basic syntax and on the basis of the below screenshot.